ifireball/btsync-app/README.md

     paver mk_appimage

-Once the build process in done, the AppImage would be in the following path:
+Once the build process is done, the AppImage would be in the following path:

-    build/btsync-app-x86_64-0.1.0
+    build/btsync-app-x86_64-*

 The AppImage is a binary executable file, it can be copied and run anywhere.